nacho2018/backEnd/README.md

 # EmplManagerBackEnd

-This is a useful new branch for a new feature.
+This branch solves a critical issue.